Friday, March 31, 2017

 Plot Summary

-In 2029, the mutant race is nearly extinct, with Logan and Professor Charles Xavier being the only ones left.
+In 2029, the mutant race is nearly extinct, with Logan and Professor Charles Xavier being the only survivors.
 However, Logan is getting old as his incredible self-healing abilities are slowly diminishing, and Xavier has succumbed to dementia, which leaves Logan taking care of him.
 One day, when working as an incognito limo driver, Logan comes across a female stranger who asks him to transport a young girl named Laura Kinney.
 But

 she is no ordinary girl.
 She